loganmartlew/zoom-conference-manager/docs/tech-stack.md

 ### Typescript

-We are using Typescript on our backend for the same reasons we are usnig it on the frontend.
+We are using Typescript on our backend for the same reasons we are using it on the frontend.
 This means we are able to share interfaces and logic for our main data structures across our application with ease.

 ### Express

 Express is our Node framework of choice for creating our REST API that will interact with our application's client.
 It includes a comprehensive routing system for generating API endpoints, and middleware functionality that will allow us to insert business logic into the application.

+### TypeORM

+Our Object Relational Mapper of choice for this project is TypeORM.
+It utilises features and additions of Typescript to the fullest, and allows us to easily define the schema of our database.

 ### Axios